 Passengers should get compensation for airline IT failures.

 All airlines are having problems with their Information Technology (IT) systems.
 In the last six months, American, Delta, Southwest, and United have all faced airline IT failures.
-Even Congress has chimed in on this issue, mandating in the last FAA bill that DOT write rules to require airline responsibility for their IT failures.
+Even Congress has passed legislation regarding this issue, mandating in the last FAA bill that DOT write rules to require airline responsibility for their IT failures.

 Airline IT failures are happening with increasing frequency and to a greater technical extent.
 The airline systems are complex and cobbled together from bits and pieces of different airlines as mergers over recent years have reduced airline competition.
 Recent problems have had global ramifications.